 - Conduct oneself in a confident and professional manner even when stressed and/or focused on individual tasks.

-- Legibly keep accurate medical records in accordance with hospital policy.
+- Legibly keep accurate medical records in accordance to hospital policy.

 - Prepare and maintain the exam rooms and treatment areas.

 - Perform physical assessments; record observations legibly in files or computer.

 - Effectively restrain pets even when large or difficult.